kimchi-project/ginger/docs/API.md

     * Variable segments in the URI begin with a ':' and should replaced with the appropriate resource identifier.

+### Resource: Firmware (Power System firmware)

+**URI:** /plugins/ginger/firmware

+**Methods:**

+* **GET**: Retrieve the current firmware levels.
+    * level: The firmware levels (MI and ML, or Maint.
+Level) The final group is the currently booted firmware.
+* **PUT**: Update the firmware level of the booted side.
+    * path: The remote file path pointing to the firmware image file.
+    * overwrite-perm-ok: Indicate whether possibly overwriting the permanent boot side while updating the fw is acceptable.
+            * Required: No
+            * Default: True
+            * A value of 'False' guarantees the current perm side image remains untouched.
+              Note: If running permanent image, this will result in an error.

+**URI:** /plugins/ginger/firmware/commit

+** Methods**

+* **POST**: Commit the image running on the temp side to the perm side.
+            In order to do this, the machine must be running the temp image.

+**URI:** /plugins/ginger/firmware/reject

+** Methods**

+* **POST**: Reject the image on the temp side, overwriting it with the image from the perm side.
+In order to do this, the machine must be running the permanent image.

 ### Collection: SAN Adapters (Fibre Channel SCSI Hosts - HBAs)

 **URI:** /plugins/ginger/san_adapters